-Only a thirty minute train ride from Gdansk railway station is the stunning castle of Malbork.
+Only a thirty minute train ride from Gdansk railway station is the stunning Malbork castle.

 This red brick, low rise castle seems to hover above the river Nogat and is considered by many to be one of the most beautiful castles in the world and it’s not difficult to see why.